Kentico/xperience-zapier-cli/README.md

 ![customfields](/assets/customfields.png)

 4. Turn on the Zap!
 When you create a new event in Google Calendar, you should see a new page in the Xperience content tree.
 You could also create another Zap using the __Event Cancelled__ trigger in Google Calendar, to delete the page in Xperience when the event is deleted.

+## Compatibility

+The Zapier integration represented by this repository should work with all versions of Kentico Xperience, but has only been tested with Kentico Xperience 13 websites.

+## Feedback & Contributing

+Check out the [contributing](https://github.com/kentico-ericd/xperience-core-events/blob/master/CONTRIBUTING.md) page to see the best places to file issues, start discussions, and begin contributing.

+## License

+The repository is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).